 The Senior Notes were issued jointly and severally by FAGE International and FAGE USA, FAGE International's wholly owned indirect subsidiary.
-With the exception of FAGE Greece, which is the guarantor of the Senior Notes, none of FAGE International's other subsidiaries were an issuer or guarantor of the Senior Notes.
-Accordingly, holders of indebtedness of, and trade creditors of, those non-guarantor (and non-issuer) subsidiaries of FAGE International will be entitled to payments of their claims from the assets of such subsidiaries before these assets are made available for distribution to either of the Issuers.
+With the exception of FAGE Greece, which is the guaranter of the Senior Notes, none of FAGE International's other subsidiaries were an issuer or guaranter of the Senior Notes.
+Accordingly, holders of indebtedness of, and trade creditors of, those non-guaranter (and non-issuer) subsidiaries of FAGE International will be entitled to payments of their claims from the assets of such subsidiaries before these assets are made available for distribution to either of the Issuers.

-The subsidiaries of FAGE International (other than FAGE USA and FAGE Greece) that did not guarantee the Senior Notes generated 10.2% of our total sales for the year ended December 31, 2020 and represented 1.4% of our total assets as of December 31, 2020.
-As of December 31, 2020, the subsidiaries of FAGE International (other than FAGE USA and FAGE Greece) had approximately \$0.6 million of liabilities, including trade payables but excluding inter-company obligations, all of which ranked structurally senior to the Senior Notes.
+The subsidiaries of FAGE International (other than FAGE USA and FAGE Greece) that did not guarantee the Senior Notes generated 10.4% of our total sales for the year ended December 31, 2021 and represented 2.1% of our total assets as of December 31, 2021.
+As of December 31, 2021, the subsidiaries of FAGE International (other than FAGE USA and FAGE Greece) had approximately \$1.0 million of liabilities, including trade payables but excluding inter-company obligations, all of which ranked structurally senior to the Senior Notes.